University Boulevard Line: Better Bus Redesign

+Route P32 took over parts of the former Route C2 as the Greenbelt–Fort Totten Line.

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the C2 and C4 into two separate routes.

 The C2 portion between Greenbelt station and Takoma Langley Crossroads Transit Center was broken up into three different routes.
 The portion between Greenbelt station and the beginning of University Boulevard East was named Route MD246 and was extended to West Hyattsville station via Meterzott Road, New Hampshire Avenue, University Boulevard, 23rd Avenue, and Ager Road, partially reincorporating the former Route R3.
 The portion between the University of Maryland and Takoma Langley Crossroads Transit Center was named Route MD247 and was routed to serve New Carrollton station via Baltimore Avenue, Queensbury Road, Riverdale Road, and Veterans Parkway.
 The portion between Greenbelt station and the University of Maryland (the intersection of Baltimore Avenue and Campus Drive) was combined with the 83 and 86 and was named Route MD249, operating between Rhode Island Avenue station and Greenbelt station via Baltimore Avenue.

 The C4 was to operate on its current routing between Hyattsville Crossing station and the intersection of Randolph Road and Parklawn Drive, but was rerouted to serve North Bethesda station instead of Twinbrook station via Parklawn Drive and Nicholson Lane and was named Route MD143.
 During the late nights when Metrorail is closed, Route MD143 would be extended to New Carrollton station via East-West Highway and Riverdale Road.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD246 to the P36, the MD247 to the P31, the MD249 to the P1X, and the MD143 to the M12, keeping their same routings.
 The nighttime extension to New Carrollton station for the proposed Route MD143 was not included in the proposal.